mohamedyd/awesome_resources/ml-books.md

 ## ML and DL Models

-* [Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/): This is a book about doing data science with Python

 * [The Little Book of Deep Learning](https://fleuret.org/francois/lbdl.html): This is an amazing, concise, masterpiece.
 If you are into machine learning and want a refresher, or if you are into computer science and want a quick jump start into machine learning, this is a great resource to start with.
 And it's totally free!

 * [An Introduction to Statistical Learning with Applications in Python](https://hastie.su.domains/ISLP/ISLP_website.pdf): The first edition of the book ''An Introduction to Statistical Learning with Applications in R`` was published in 2013 and it became one of the most popular Machine Learning books and a reference book for Data Scientists.